luis180997/luis180997/README.md

 ### Hi there 👋

 I'm a mechatronics engineering graduate.
-I'm a person very passionate about data science, and for this reason, I created this repository to show my personal projects focused on machine learning, deep learning, image processing, web development, and other projects.
+I'm a person very passionate about data science, and for this reason, I created this repository to show my personal projects focused on Machine Learning, Deep Learning, Computer Vision, IoT, and other projects.

 <!--
 **luis180997/luis180997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.